suyetake/Kalicos/server/README.md

 ### Prerequisites

-To run this project locally you must have Node, npm, and MogoDB installed on your machine.
+To run this project locally you must have Node, npm, and MongoDB installed on your machine.

 ### Installing and Running Locally